OSGeo/PROJ/docs/source/community/rfc/rfc-7.rst

 -------------------------------------------------------------------------------

-Binary packagers that currently rely on Autotools would obviously need to transition to building and testing PROJ with CMake.
+Binary packagers that currently rely on Autotools would obviously need to transition building and testing PROJ with CMake.
 Issues related to multiarch builds of PROJ may become apparent, which can be patched and/or reported to PROJ developers.
 One feature of Autotools is that both static and dynamic (shared) libraries are built, which packagers may distribute.
-If this feature is currently not set-up for PROJ, as it would need to be configured and built twice.
+This feature is currently not set-up for PROJ, as it would need to be configured and built twice.